Tyler-Fanuele/DotMatrixReadout/README.md

 if you want the clock to be persistant without internet, you will need a rtc clock.
 I used this tutorial https://pimylifeup.com/raspberry-pi-rtc/.

+cmake . will build my code and also the rpi rgb led matrix library code if it is not built.

 you will need to install libgraphicsmagick++-dev and libwebp-dev for the icon display.

 I set the start.sh script to run on startup with systemd.